StCost/text-roleplay/README.md

 Main Goal
 ---
 I wanted to create a handy tool for managing the tabletop/text role-playing game Fallout PnP (similar to Dungeons & Dragons).
 The goal was to keep every piece of information about our game in one place on a single website.
 [More information about the game can be found here](https://falloutpnp.fandom.com/wiki/Main_Page).

+Features I'm proud of
+---
+- Integrated OpenAI
+  - Ask AI to tell something about recent events
+  - Complete your message
+  - AI is aware of game context
+  - AI is aware of last events in the game
+  - Generate picture based on your prompt
+- Expandable list of items and personal inventory
+- Detailed copy of Fallout's S.P.E.C.I.A.L. and skills, including formulas
+- Actually helped me to play great stories with friends

 Basic Features
 ---